todap/Book-Recommendation-System/README.md

 API
 This project uses the Hugging Face API to access the Meta-Llama-3-8B-Instruct model.
 Make sure to replace the API key in the code with your own.

+## Environment Variables

+This project uses the following environment variables:

+- `HUGGINGFACE_TOKEN`: Your Hugging Face API token

+To use the application, you need to set this environment variable.
+You can do this by creating a `.env` file in the project root with the content:
+HUGGINGFACE_TOKEN=your_token_here
+Copy
+Replace `your_token_here` with your actual Hugging Face API token.